grantj-re3/HandyOtherDoco/COVID-19/README_FaceMasks.md

 - The section *Respiratory and facial protective equipment* on page 8 says *In the majority of situations where respiratory protection is required, a surgical mask will be adequate.*
 - Discarding surgical mask after use
 - Appendix B: Mask Utilisation Priority during Pandemic Planning – NSW Health
-- Appendix E: AS 4381:2015 Single use surgical face mask standard
+- Appendix E: AS 4381:2015 Single use surgical face mask standard [for levels 1, 2 and 3]

+[Halyard Health | AS 4381: 2015 Understanding the new Australian mask standards](http://direct.ch2.net.au/direct_static/product_documents/promo-53-Halyard%20Combined%20file%20ASTM%20infographic%20and%20standards.pdf) including applications of level 1, 2 and 3 masks.

 [Safe Work Australia | In home services | Masks | last updated: 29 Apr 2020](https://www.safeworkaustralia.gov.au/covid-19-information-workplaces/industry-information/home-services/masks) discusses: